measure your impact

-To accurately measure the impact your project makes, we've developed qualitative tools.
-These tools consist of seven different exercises you can use to measure and understand the impact your project has on children's lives.
-You can download the full instructions, but here are the various exercises we've developed in brief:
+To accurately measure the impact your project makes, we have developed qualitative tools.
+The qualitative tools consist of seven different exercises that you can use to measure and understand the impact of your project on children's lives.
+You can download the full explanation, but below you will find the different exercises we have developed.

 1: Harvest your impact (system change)